 Common Solutions for the 500 Internal Server Error

-The two most common reasons of this that error are a corrupted .htaccess file that exceeds the server’s PHP memory limit.
-After installing a plugin, the .htaccess file in your WordPress directory can get corrupt or make another change to your WordPress website again.
+The most common reason for this error are a corrupted .htaccess file that exceeds the server’s PHP memory limit.
+After installing a plugin, the .htaccess file in your WordPress directory can get corrupted or make another change to your WordPress website again.
 The fix is straightforward.
 You simply need a new .htaccess file to be created.

 We will learn how to build a new .htaccess to remove the corrupted one and to check if you exceed your PHP memory limits or not.

 The .htaccess file in your WordPress directory can become corrupted after you install a plugin.

 Creating a New .htaccess File

 Open your WordPress root directory in FileZilla or your preferred FTP client.
 This is typically called public_html.
 If you see folders named wp-admin and wp-content, you’re in the right place.
 If you don’t see your .htaccess file or any dotfiles, make hidden files viewable by clicking Server and selecting Force Showing Hidden Files.

 Once you find your .htaccess file, right-click it, and rename it “.htaccess.bak”.
 This essentially deletes your site’s .htaccess file, so we need to create a new one.
 Go into your WordPress admin area.
 Hover over Settings, and select Permalinks.
 Scroll down to the bottom of the page, and click Save Changes.

 Open your website in your browser.
 If the 500 internal server error is gone, it was caused by a corrupted .htaccess file and your problem is now fixed.
 If you’re still seeing the error, you have some more tests to run.

 It’s also worth mentioning that an improperly named .htaccess file will cause this error to run on your site.
 Make sure this file is not named anything other than “.htaccess”.